RoboBenchMart: Benchmarking Robots in Retail Environment: Introduction

 \section{Introduction}

 Current robotic systems deployed in the real world mainly operate in constrained environments and typically perform a single, specific task.
-While these systems provide significant economic value, the true promise of future robotics lies in developing systems that can operate in unconstrained, noisy, and realistic settings, generalize across a wide range of variations, and perform multiple tasks.
-Recent advances in multimodal deep learning and robotics bring us closer to this goal; however, the widespread deployment of robots in unstructured, real-world settings remains a distant goal.
+While these systems provide significant economic value, the long-term goal of robotics is to develop systems that can operate in unconstrained, noisy, realistic settings, generalize across a wide range of variations, and perform multiple tasks.
+Recent advances in multimodal deep learning and robotics bring us closer to this goal, but widespread deployment in unstructured environments remains distant.

-A promising application area where progress in robotics could enable large-scale deployment of robotic systems in the near future is the retail sector.
-In particular, dark stores have gained popularity worldwide in recent years.
-Dark stores are small retail distribution centers used to fulfill online orders.
-These stores are not open to the public; instead, orders are collected by workers and delivered to customers.
-Consequently, the primary tasks performed by workers in dark stores are restocking and order picking.
+A large body of recent work addresses this gap through simulated benchmarks for manipulation and navigation.
+However, most benchmarks used to develop and evaluate ``generalist'' VLAs focus on tabletop or household scenarios (see Table~\ref{tab:review:bench}), where most tasks can be reduced to pick-and-place.
+Strong performance in these settings does not guarantee that a policy will transfer or adapt to domains with different geometry, semantics, and workflows.
+This motivates the development of \emph{domain-specific} simulation benchmarks that expose qualitatively different challenges while still enabling systematic evaluation.

-We assume that the automation of retail tasks represents a realistic near-term goal due to several favorable factors.
-First, because dark store environments involve minimal interaction between robots and people, they impose fewer safety constraints.
-Second, these environments are more structured than conventional grocery stores, reducing the need for broad generalization and adaptation.
-Finally, such automation could benefit society by optimizing the flow of goods to end customers.
+One such promising domain is retail.
+Dark stores, in particular, have gained popularity worldwide as small retail distribution centers that fulfill online orders.
+They are not open to the public; instead, workers (and potentially robots) perform restocking and order picking.
+We view automation of such tasks as a realistic near-term goal: dark stores involve limited human–robot interaction and are more structured than conventional grocery stores.
+Automating repetitive picking and restocking can reduce physical strain and injury risk for workers, enable 24/7 operation, and improve the efficiency and reliability of order fulfillment, ultimately benefiting customers through more stable and accessible delivery services.

-As testing robotic policies in the real world is challenging and expensive, a number of high-quality benchmarks have been developed in the recent years by the robotic research community.
-However, these benchmarks often focus on relatively simple tasks and fail to capture the full range of challenges and intricacies associated with retail environments.
-In particular, retail settings involve operation in cluttered spaces, a large variety of product items, multi-level shelving systems, and require advanced collision avoidance strategies to prevent damage to products, shelving, and the robot itself.
+At the same time, retail environments pose challenges not captured by current benchmarks: operation in narrow, cluttered aisles, multi-level shelving, mixed fixtures (shelves, fridges), a large variety of visually similar products, and the need for reliable collision avoidance to protect inventory, infrastructure, and the robot itself.
+As testing policies directly in these settings is difficult and expensive, high-fidelity simulation benchmarks that capture these properties are essential.